davenverse/sbt-github-download/README.md

 ## Example

 So lets say you have 1 file that you want to keep up to date between repositories.
 This can be any file, but I'll use a simple file here.
-We'll also assume in this exmaple that you check this file into version control, so you want reproducible builds.
+We'll also assume in this example that you check this file into version control, so you want reproducible builds.
 Add this to your projects `build.sbt`

 ```sbt
 githubDownloadTargets ++= Seq(